Who's being trained here; them or me?!

 Info for the first few weeks:

-For the first two nights, your puppy needs to sleep with someone close by to offset loneliness.
-He should have his kennel opening into a small, contained space only as big as a the peepad that should be placed infront of the kennel door.
-You can use a modified rubbermaid for this or reduce your exercise pen to its smallest possible size.
+For the first two nights, your puppy will appreciate having someone sleeping nearby to decrease their loneliness.
+You can have him sleeping in his daytime location (exercise pen with the kennel OPEN and a peepad close by).
+Alternatively, if you want him in your bedroom, he should have his kennel opening into a small, contained space only as big as a the peepad that should be placed infront of the kennel door.
+You can set his kennel in a large rubbermaid with a peepad infront or reduce your exercise pen to its smallest possible size.
 Do not close the kennel door on your puppy, as this is a new experience for them and you need to train them to accept this.
 See below for kennel training tips.

 You should place a pee pad/paper in the small, contained space you've created in front of his kennel and have a dish of water and softened food down as young puppies need access to a food and water source at all times, as they are predisposed to hypoglycemia.